sfryers/MT32Editor/Readme.txt

         - Hardware MT-32 connected (when enabled, adds 50ms delay between large sysex messages to prevent buffer overflow errors on original hardware).
 	- Send info to MT-32 display (when enabled, sends messages to device's matrix display to show parameter changes etc).
 	- Allow MT-32 reset from SysEx (when enabled, will pass any MT-32 reset messages found whilst loading a SysEx file directly to the connected MIDI Out device).
+        - Dark mode (set user interface theme either to dark background with light text, or light background with dark text).
 	- Show console (show or hide the console window).
 	- Verbose console messages (when enabled, sends status messages to the console window).